mlox/mlox/mlox/mlox_readme.txt

   lofix - run mlox in command-line mode to update your load order. lo - (run this in "Data Files") just prints your current load order.

-- On Windows, run mlox.bat.
+- On Windows, run mlox.exe or mlox.bat.
 On Linux, run: mlox.py

-- mlox.py always assumes that the rule-base files (mlox_base.txt and mlox_user.txt, if you have created one) are in the current working directory (the directory where you run mlox) so you should run mlox in the directory where those two files live.
+- mlox always assumes that the rule-base files (mlox_base.txt and mlox_user.txt, if you have created one) are in the current working directory (the directory where you run mlox) so you should run mlox in the directory where those two files live.